Build Your Children’s Education Fund with These Savings Options

 - Choose a policy that gives you flexibility so you can gradually increase the savings in the future.

 Finally, once you have chosen a policy, you need to monitor it to ensure that you are on your way to reaching your goal amount.
-Actual returns declared by the insurance company may differ from initial estimate due to changes in financial markets.
-You can also claim tax relief of up to RM3,000 if you get your child an education insurance.
+Actual returns declared by the insurance company may differ from the initial estimate due to changes in financial markets.
+You can also claim tax relief of up to RM3,000 if you get your child education insurance.

 Education savings account

 Skim Simpanan Pendidikan Negara (SSPN) is an educational savings scheme designed by PTPTN to help Malaysians save for higher education.
 This scheme is in line with the Shariah concept of Wakalah Bil Istithmar.
 There are two options which are the SSPN-i and the SSPN-i plus.
 The main difference between the two account is the takaful coverage included in SSPN-i Plus account.
 This are 3 types of accounts for SSPN-i account: